Azure/Cloud-Native/website/blog/2022-09-13/index.md

           --yaml '.\components\pubsub-svcbus.yaml'
       ```
         Notice that we set the component name `pubsub-servicebus` when we added it Container Apps Environment.
-        Once the command completes and from the Azure Portal, navigate to your Container Apps Environment, select `Dapr Components`, then click on `pubsub-servicebus` component, and provide your Azure Service Bus Connection string in the Secrets text box value for secret `sb-root-connectionstring` and click `Edit` button.
+        Once the command completes and from the Azure Portal, navigate to your Container Apps Environment, select `Dapr Components`, then click on `pubsub-servicebus` component, and provide your Azure Service Bus Connection string in the Secrets text box value for secret `sb-root-connectionstring`, then click `Edit` button.
 It will be similar to the below image
         ![Image showing ACA Env Secrets](img/SecretRef-S.jpg)
-   6. Now we need to create a new Azure Container App, we need to have this new container app with those capabilities in place:
+   6. Now we need to create a new Azure Container App, this container app should have the below capabilities:
-      - Ingress for this container app should be disabled (No access via HTTP at all, this is a background processor responsible to process published messages).
+      - Ingress should be disabled (No access via HTTP at all, or other services, this is a background processor responsible to process published messages).
       - Dapr needs to be enabled

-      To achieve the above run the below PowerShell script and notice how we removed the Ingress property totally Ingress is disabled for this Container App:
+      To achieve the above run the below PowerShell script and notice how we didn't provide the `Ingress` property, Ingress will be disabled for this Container App:
       ```powershell
       ## Create Azure COntain App
       $BACKEND_SVC_NAME="orders-processor"